I'm Taking The Risk On Saratoga (NYSE:SAR)

 A closer look at SAR's portfolio reveals 33 of the 47 investments carried from last quarter reported an increase in fair value.
 This does not reflect the economic reality of these companies now or at the time when the earnings were released.

 The important question now, what is the fair value of SAR?
 How can an investor make money from this information?
 The best way to measure SAR's NAV is to compare its debt instruments to high-yield indexes such as JNK or SHYG and its equity investments to IWM.
-To make a profit, the strategy is simple, buy SAR if NAV is less than the stock price, and vice versa.
+To make a profit, the strategy is simple, buy SAR if NAV is above than the stock price, and vice versa.
 The more deviated the stock from the adjusted NAV per share, the bigger the cushion for error, allowing for more certainty in the investment decision.

 JNK and SHYG decreased by 5% and 6%, respectively, from the period between February 29th, 2020, until May 31st, 2020, while the Russell 2000 index decreased by 8.2% in the same period.